Skip to content

 The formula behind this

 Weighted average of the two rates by balance.
-Simple version ignores differing remaining terms — use equal remaining terms for cleanest comparison.
+The simple version ignores differing remaining terms; the comparison is cleanest when both loans have similar terms.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 What this doesn't capture